 Data disclosure

-The Code of Criminal Procedure and the WIV allow the public prosecutor, the AIVD, the MIVD and, in some cases, officers in charge of an investigation to request providers of telecommunication service to provide communications meta data and/or data concerning the subscriber or users of the service.
+The Code of Criminal Procedure and the Dutch Intelligence and Security Services Act 2017 allow the public prosecutor, the AIVD, the MIVD and, in some cases, officers in charge of an investigation to request providers of telecommunication services to provide communications meta data and/or data concerning the subscriber or users of the service.

 Web blocking